averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

           MicrosoftApiManagementAPIVersion: '2018-01-01'
 ```

-> - Please note that the API task from the market place is not yet fully compatible with YAML pipelines.
+> - Please note that the API task from the market place is not fully compatible with YAML pipelines yet.
 It works perfectly fine but the pipeline is going to highlight it as not supported.
-A work around for this is to create a classic pipeline, add the task and copy the YAML configuration.
+> - You will also not be able to edit the settings of the task in your YAML pipeline.
+A work around for this is to create a classic pipeline, add the task, configure the settings and copy the YAML configuration.
 > - I also struggled a bit with the APIM policy.
 YAML pipelines don't like XML code inside the YAML file.
 The work around for this was to set the integer values in the variable groups as per screenshot above.

 Let's trigger our pipeline.